-Challenge number Detail of challenge 1 Lower attainment in literacy and Numeracy Students entering the Academy in Year 7 are showing as 40% below their chronological age in literacy and 78% below their chronological age in numeracy.
-Along with this, our own reading diagnostic testing is showing 27% are below functional age in reading and vocabulary comprehension.
+Challenge number Detail of challenge 1 Achievement in Literacy and and Numeracy Students entering the Academy in Year 7 are showing at around 40% below their chronological age in literacy and numeracy.
 A large proportion of these are PP students who need additional help improving both their literacy and numeracy ages.
-In 2020 following National Lockdowns, it was found that disadvantaged students were still 1.2 months behind on average therefore the need to target reading standards remains key.
-2 GCSE outcomes in core subjects We want to ensure our students gain the qualifications they need to succeed for their future aspirations and as part of this we will focus on our pupil premium students' knowledge and progress in English, Maths and Science.
-The Academy is aiming to decrease the gap between disadvantaged and non- disadvantaged to be in line with National Averages.
-3 Engaging disadvantaged students through effective Teaching & Learning Our observations are that some lower attaining disadvantaged students lack metacognitive and self regulation strategies in lessons.
+Nationally in 2024, the government are reporting that there is a gap of 22% between achievement of dis-advantaged and non dis-advantaged at KS2 Maths, Reading and Writing and we need to target closing this gap inherited from KS2.
+2 Achievement in GCSE outcomes in core subjects We want to ensure our students gain the qualifications they need to succeed for their future aspirations and as part of this we will focus on our pupil premium students' knowledge and progress in English, Maths and Science.
+With the DfE reporting that the attainment gap for those achieving a grade 5 and above in both English and Maths is at it widest at 27%, the Academy is aiming to decrease the gap between disadvantaged and non-disadvantaged above National Averages.
+3 Engaging disadvantaged students through effective Teaching & Learning Our observations are that some lower attaining disadvantaged students lack metacognitive and self-regulation strategies in lessons.
 We also know that research into the vocabulary gap shows that by the age of 7, disadvantaged students are already behind by around 3000 words to their non-disadvantaged peers.
 We want to ensure that we are engaging all students in lessons, particularly considering their cognitive load and closing the vocabulary gap between advantaged and disadvantaged students in our Academy.
-4 Promoting Cultural Capital The Ofsted Framework states "It is the essential knowledge that pupils need to be educated citizens, introducing them to the best that has been thought and said and helping to engender an appreciation of human creativity and achievement".
+4 Aspirations, through Careers and Cultural Capital The Ofsted Framework states "It is the essential knowledge that pupils need to be educated citizens, introducing them to the best that has been thought and said and helping to engender an appreciation of human creativity and achievement".
 At Madeley Academy, we value our Cultural Capital offer and know the benefits this can have to our disadvantaged students.
 We want to ensure our disadvantaged students benefit from these opportunities in their school life.
-5 Progress with SEND students A high proportion of Pupil Premium students have additional SEND needs.
+5 Achievement of SEND students A high proportion of Pupil Premium students have additional SEND needs.
 Our observations suggest many lower attaining disadvantaged students lack metacognitive/self-regulation strategies when faced with challenging tasks, notably in their monitoring and evaluation of their answers.
 6. Attendance Attendance of PP students is lower than for non PP students, and the gap historically widens as students progress through the Academy.
-Our attendance data indicates that attendance among disadvantaged students has been 3.8% lower than for non-disadvantaged students.
+Our attendance data indicates that attendance among disadvantaged students has been 4% lower than for non-disadvantaged students- although this is improving as we work through our PP strategy.